10 "Healthy Chips" That Are Just as Bad as Lay's

 1 oz, 15 chips: 150 calories, 9 g fat, 1 g saturated fat, 160 mg sodium, 16 g carbs, 3 g fiber, 4 g sugar, 1 g protein

 They're made with sweet potatoes so they must be better for you than classic beige chips, right?
 Not so fast.
-While each Terra chip has 10 calories, 0.6 grams of fat, and 10.7 grams of sodium, each Lay is only slightly worse with 10.6 calories, 0.7 grams of fat, 11.3 grams of sodium per crisp.
+While each Terra chip has 10 calories, 0.6 grams of fat, and 10.7 grams of sodium, each Lay's chip is only slightly worse with 10.6 calories, 0.7 grams of fat, 11.3 grams of sodium per crisp.
 You gain an additional two grams of fiber by switching to Terra but you lose a gram of protein, so all in all, it's a wash.

 Lundberg Rice Chips Sea Salt

 1 oz, 9 chips: 150 calories, 8 g fat, 0.5 g saturated fat, 90 mg sodium, 18 g carbs, 1 g fiber, 0 g sugar, 2 g protein